madfolio/old_website2/_posts/2020-11-17-Non-Profit-Ecosystems.markdown

 These are common problems and not unique to a non-profit.

-There are two lenses to consider:

-  The perspective of the non-profit the perspective of the partners
+There are two lenses to consider: the perspective of the non-profit; the perspective of the partners

 ## The Non-Profit Perspective

 There is a need to do more with less.
-This is consistent with observations from accross industry.
+This is consistent with observations from across industry.
 As the world bcomes more complex there is a need for more and more specialists.
 There becomes a point when it is impossible for organisition to have all that specialism in house and it has to be oursourced in some way.
 Open innovation is one way of outsourcing.

+Specifcally for aid to refugee the UNHCR reports that there was a funding gap in 2018 of 45% and this is likelyy to increase as "donor funding [falls] increasingly behind as the number of forcibly displaced worldwide has grown"[^f5].

 As referenced by Nesta this creates a number of issues within the organsation.

 ## The Partner Perspective

-Holmes and Smart[^f3] examine this perspective and they find three key areas that define the success of a cooperation:
+Holmes and Smart[^f6] examine this perspective and they find three key areas that define the success of a cooperation:

 * associations between previous experience of corporate–NPO engagements, the ﬁrm’s stakeholder focus and the resulting innovation